uwsbel/POLAR-Sim/README.md

 <a href="https://uwmadison.box.com/s/gyhe2ggwb0v40ivbt7jx4pn6temadkbe" target="_blank">Box link</a>

 # Logs
-5/2/2025
-All annotation labels have been uploaded.
+5/12/2025
+1. The namelist of the contributors was updated, and Copyright section was updated.

 2/13/2025
+1. All annotation labels have been uploaded.
-Demo code for rendering rocks using Chrono::Sensor in Chrono 8.0 uploaded.
+2. Demo code for rendering rocks using Chrono::Sensor in Chrono 8.0 uploaded.

 7/9/2024
 1. Cover photo bugs fixed.